jeff-hykin/common_tree_sitter_languages/readme.md

 - If they've got a tree sitter repo, go there
 - `npm install tree-sitter-cli`
+- then one of these (depending on how old your installation is)
+    - `npx tree-sitter build-wasm`
+    - `npx tree-sitter-cli build-wasm`
+    - `npx tree-sitter-cli build --wasm`
-- `npx tree-sitter build-wasm` or `tree-sitter build --wasm --output 'out.wasm'`
+    - `tree-sitter build --wasm --output 'out.wasm'`
 - thats generally it!